GeoscienceAustralia/dea-notebooks/README.md

 * **[Beginner’s guide](https://docs.dea.ga.gov.au/notebooks/Beginners_guide/)** &mdash;
-  Introductory notebooks aimed at introducing Jupyter Notebooks and how to load, plot and interact with DEA data
+  Introductory notebooks aimed at introducing Jupyter Notebooks and how to load, plot, and interact with DEA data
 * **[DEA products](https://docs.dea.ga.gov.au/notebooks/DEA_products/)** &mdash;
   Notebooks introducing DEA\'s satellite datasets and derived products, including how to load each dataset and any special